The BAHNO National Head and Neck Cancer Surveillance Audit

 The 1st cycle of the BAHNO National Head and NECK Cancer Surveillance Audit is a combined 30-day retrospective and 30-day prospective audit of practice.
 Thereafter findings will be presented to the BAHNO council with a view to developing appropriate interventions prior to any subsequent audit cycle.
 The audit will include all patients undergoing scheduled appointments for the surveillance of treated head and neck cancer.
 This will include multidisciplinary, subspecialist and general clinics in both Otorhinolaryngology and maxillofacial surgery.

-Data will be collected from across the UK, a 100-site target has been set for this project.
+Data will be collected from across the UK.
 The retrospective period will involve the review of clinical notes, the prospective period will involve the completion of locally approved audit proformas, in-lieu of medical continuation sheets, for inclusion in the hospital notes.
 Data extracted will then be entered into audit response form common to both audit periods and returned to the audit team as detailed below.
 This dual audit methodology will seek to quantify the limitations of clinical notes containing insufficient details for audit purposes versus the potential impact of audit proformas on patient care.